Tewksbury, Massachusetts: Education

 High school students have the option to attend Shawsheen Valley Technical High School, which serves five area communities.

-Tewksbury’s athletic teams are known as the Redmen.
+Tewksbury's athletic teams are known as the Redmen.

 The nearest community college, Middlesex Community College, has two campuses in nearby Lowell and Bedford.
 The nearest state university is the University of Massachusetts Lowell, with several state colleges in Salem and Framingham.
 The nearest private college is Merrimack College in North Andover, with several others within an hour's drive in Boston.

 Media

-Tewksbury is served by the Boston television stations, and by newspapers such as the "Boston Herald" and the "Town Crier" (weekly).
+Tewksbury is served by the Boston television stations, and by newspapers such as the Boston Herald and the Town Crier (weekly).

-Film and TV

-Tewksbury Hospital was used in the opening scene of Adam Sandler's Hubie Halloween.
-It was also the setting of the fictional Juniper Hills Psychiatric Hospital in the television series Castle Rock.
-The now closed Kmart located in the Stadium Plaza Shopping Center was used as the location for the Kmart scenes in Grown Ups 2.